kc-howe/Betti-Numbers/README.md

 ## Description
 This repository computes Betti numbers of a topological space.
 The Betti numbers of a topological space can be computed by first [triangulating](https://en.wikipedia.org/wiki/Triangulation_(topology)) the space by a [simplicial complex](https://en.wikipedia.org/wiki/Simplicial_complex), then representing this complex as a collection of boundary matrices, and lastly performing some reduction on these boundary matrices.

+This repository contains modules for storing simplicial complexes in the following formats:
+- Boundary matrix collection (`simplicial.boundary_matrix.BoundaryMatrix`)
+- Sparse boundary matrix collection (`simplicial.boundary_matrix.SparseBoundaryMatrix`)
+- Simplex tree (`simplicial.simplex_tree.SimplexTree`)
+  - See [this paper](https://arxiv.org/abs/2001.02581) by Boissonnat & Maria for a definition.

 The original purpose of this repository was to implement in code a general tool for solving the exercises given in Edelsbrunner and Harer's *Computational Topology: An Introduction*.
 Given there as exercises are a computation of the Betti numbers of the 2-dimensional [Klein bottle](https://en.wikipedia.org/wiki/Klein_bottle), as well as a triangulation of the [dunce cap](https://en.wikipedia.org/wiki/Dunce_hat_(topology)) and a verification of its Betti numbers.
-(The latter is posed as a high difficulty problem and indeed is significantly more involved, see `examples.py`.)
+(The latter is posed as a high difficulty problem and indeed is significantly more involved; see `examples/boundary_matrix_examples.py`.)

 ### Betti Numbers
 Betti numbers can be thought of as a count of p-dimensional holes in a topological space for positive dimension p.
 The 0th Betti number of a space is rather better thought of as a count of its disconnected components.
 The Betti numbers of a space are computed by finding the rank of the p-th homology group H<sub>p</sub> of a triangulating simplicial complex.
 Such a complex can be represented as a collection of boundary matrices describing the (p-1)-dimensional boundaries of each p-simplex in the complex.